DataFire/Integrations/integrations/generated/google_dataproc/README.md

 ### ManagedGroupConfig
 * ManagedGroupConfig `object`: Specifies the resources used to actively manage an instance group.
-  * instanceGroupManagerName `string`: Output-only.
+  * instanceGroupManagerName `string`: Output only.
 The name of the Instance Group Manager for this group.
-  * instanceTemplateName `string`: Output-only.
+  * instanceTemplateName `string`: Output only.
 The name of the Instance Template used for the Managed Instance Group.

 ### NodeInitializationAction
 * NodeInitializationAction `object`: Specifies an executable to run on a fully configured node and a timeout period for executable completion.